Your guide to building a future-proof PMO ready for the on-coming AI revolution.

 AI will change the roles of project managers and the PMO

-For some, AI may sound like doomsday for their jobs.
-But AI does not mean that project managers and PMOs lose their value, it simply means a shifting of roles.
+AI does not mean that project managers and PMOs lose their value.
+Instead, it simply means a shift in roles.

-The role of project managers will shift from simply being a ‘manager’ to being a capable ‘leader’ who can best integrate AI capabilities and tools into their project practices, giving teams the ability to focus on more soft skill activities such as ideation, communication, problem-solving and more.
-As a result of these changes, the most desired skills for project managers will also begin to shift towards both data and human-centric skills.
+The role of project managers will shift from being a ‘manager’ to being a ‘leader’ who integrates AI into project practices.
+This will change the focus of teams to soft skill activities such as ideation, communication, problem-solving, and more.
+As a result, the desired skills of project managers will also begin to shift to data and human-centric skills.

-The same can be said for the PMO as they too will have to shift their approach towards developing training, cultures, tools and processes within the organisation that best prepare everyone in the organisation to reap the benefits of AI.
+The same can be said for the PMO.
+They too will have to shift their approach towards developing training, cultures, tools, and processes within the organisation that best prepare everyone in the organisation to reap the benefits of AI.

 How to be an AI-savvy project manager

-As mentioned, the priority of project managers will be less on simply keeping track and managing activities within the project and will involve active leadership and creative thinking to create the most efficient and effective processes that are able to bring out the full capacity of AI.
+As mentioned, the priority of project managers will involve active leadership and creative thinking to create processes that will utilise the full capacity of AI.
 But adapting to AI is not an easy process.

 Key challenges of AI for project managers